Anti–Middle Eastern sentiment

-Anti–Middle Eastern sentiment is feelings and expression of hostility, hatred, discrimination, or prejudice towards the Middle East and its culture, and towards persons based on their association with the Middle East and Middle Eastern culture.
-This is different from Islamophobia; prejudice and hatred towards Muslims in general.
+Anti–Middle Eastern sentiment is hostility to, prejudice towards, or discrimination against people who belong to or originate from the various ethnic groups of the Middle East.
+Although it is commonly associated with Islamophobia, as Muslims constitute the majority of the region's population, it is a distinct type of hatred in itself and may not always stem from religion-based animosity.
+People who harbour negative feelings towards the region's people view them as barbaric and inferior on racial, ethnic, cultural, or religious grounds, or a combination of any of these factors.

 United States

-In 1993, the American-Arab Anti-Discrimination Committee confronted The Walt Disney Company about anti-Arab racist content in its animated film Aladdin.
-At first, Disney denied any problems but eventually relented and changed two lines in the opening song.
-Members of the ADC were still unhappy with the portrayal of Arabic characters and the referral to the Middle East as "barbaric".
+In 1993, the American-Arab Anti-Discrimination Committee (ADC) confronted The Walt Disney Company about anti-Arab content in the 1992 animated film Aladdin.
+At first, Disney denied any problems, but eventually relented and changed two lines in the opening song.
+However, ADC members were still unhappy with the portrayal of Arab characters and the referral to the Middle East as "barbaric" in the film.

+Since the 9/11 attacks

-Since 9/11, anti–Middle Eastern racism has risen dramatically.
-A man in Houston, Texas, who was shot and wounded after an assailant accused him of "blowing up the country", and four immigrants shot and killed by a man named Larme Price, who confessed to killing them as revenge for the September 11 attacks.
-Price said he was motivated by a desire to kill people of Arab descent after the attacks.
-Although Price described his victims as Arabs, only one was from an Arab country.
-This appears to be a trend; because of stereotypes of Arabs, several non-Arab, non-Muslim groups were subjected to attacks in the wake of 9/11, including several Sikh men attacked for wearing their religiously mandated turban.
-Price's mother, Leatha Price, said that her son's anger at Arabs was a matter of mental illness, not ethnic hatred.
+Since the September 11 attacks, anti–Middle Eastern sentiment, particularly directed at Arabs or at those who are perceived as Arabs, has risen dramatically.
+A man in Houston, Texas, was shot and wounded after an assailant accused him of "blowing up the country" and four immigrants were shot and killed by a man named Larme Price, an American serial killer who confessed to murdering them to take revenge; Price said he was motivated by a desire to kill people of Arab descent after the September 11 attacks, which had been carried out by al-Qaeda in 2001.
+Although Price described his victims as Arabs, only one of them was from an Arab country.
+This appears to be a trend; because of stereotypes of Arabs, several non-Arab and non-Muslim groups were subjected to attacks in the wake of 9/11, including several Sikhs, who were frequently attacked after being mistakenly identified as Muslims due to their religiously mandated turbans.
+Price's mother Leatha said that her son's anger at Arabs was a matter of mental illness, not ethnic hatred.
+The murder of Balbir Singh Sodhi is another example of a Sikh man who was targeted in a hate crime motivated by Islamophobia, despite the fact that Sodhi was neither Muslim nor of Middle Eastern descent.

-One widely publicized incident was the murder of Balbir Singh Sodhi.
-The term "towel-head" is a pejorative reference to Middle Eastern headdresses including turbans and is mainly used to refer to both Arabs and terrorists.
-Middle Eastern, Central Asian, and Sikh turban wearers usually wind their turban anew for each wearing, using long strips of cloth that are usually five meters or less.
-However, some elaborate South Asian turbans may be permanently formed and sewn to a foundation.
-Turbans can be very large or quite modest dependent upon region, culture, and religion.

-In November 2005, the U.S. Commission on Civil Rights examined antisemitism on college campuses.
-It reported that "incidents of threatened bodily injury, physical intimidation or property damage are now rare", but antisemitism still occurs on many campuses and is a "serious problem."
-The Commission recommended that the U.S. Department of Education's Office for Civil Rights protect college students from antisemitism through vigorous enforcement of Title VI of the Civil Rights Act of 1964 and further recommended that Congress clarify that Title VI applies to discrimination against Jewish students.